jxnl/blog/docs/writing/posts/advice.md

 ### Admit that you just don't know

-I dont know the answer right now, I'll get back to you, I'm willing to figure this out.
+(todo) I dont know the answer right now, I'll get back to you, I'm willing to figure this out.

+### Self Advocate

+(todo) You gotta self advocate!

 ### Talk the Talk